Shiatsu & Qigong

 Eventually shiatsu was discovered.
 The big “Wow!” was, and still is, being acknowledged and respected for what and how I am, through the vehicle of touch.

-Shiatsu philosophy emphasises that a body is not “wrong” nor “fixed”, and that change is always possible.
+Shiatsu philosophy emphasises that a body is never “wrong” nor “fixed”, and that change is always possible.